jdumanski/Pathfinding/README.md

 -------------------------------------------

-Here is an example of what A* looks like when it is run:
+Here is an example of what A* looks like after it has run:
 ![image](https://user-images.githubusercontent.com/71599296/148455856-da505067-69d4-4bb4-bab3-c78a1635d747.png)